en_USEnglish

 Success stories of well-implemented canonical URLs

-Successful examples of the implementation of canonical URLs are common among major brands or publishers of voluminous content, where effective management has led to better online presence and improved SEO ranking.
+Successful examples of canonical URL implementation are common among large brands or publishers of large content, where effective management has led to a better online presence and improved SEO ranking.

 Diagnosing misuse